-We are introducing additional School Exclusion Zones at ten schools as part of our Spaces for People programme.
+We are introducing additional School Exclusion Zones (SEZ) at ten schools as part of our Spaces for People programme.
 The additional schools are being introduced as part of a trial.
-These are in addition to the four locations that have already successfully benefitted from these zones.
+These are in addition to the four existing locations that have already successfully benefitted from these zones.
 Parents, children and residents have reported that these locations have been experiencing on-going road safety issues caused by drivers bringing their vehicles too close to the school gate.

 - Walking, cycling and active lifestyles for pupils and parents will increase

 - Traffic speed, congestion and pollution around school gates will reduce

 Find out more about the benefits of active travel on the school run from the Sustrans website.

 Vehicles will not be permitted to drive in, out or around the school streets when the scheme is in operation.
 Signs are located at the entrance to the schemes which will have flashing lights to indicate when the scheme is in operation.
 Only those with permits will be exempt from the restriction.

 From 1 November 2016, the following school streets have been operating between 8:15 am - 9.00 am and 2.45 pm - 3.30 pm during school term only:

 - Burrelton Primary School - School Road (from North Street westwards).

 - Coupar Angus Primary School - School Road / Townhead / Princeland Road.

 - Arngask Primary School - Access to garages off Greenbank Crescent.